nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    * If there are multiple matched students, the update is not made successfully, and the student list is updated with all matched students.
 4. The performance analysis of the student, the group or the cohort in an assessment is displayed.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** In the case where the performance analysis of a student is requested by identity and there are more than one students matched because they share the same name, an error message will be displayed to the user.
-The user will then have to specify the student to be added using his/her student ID.
+The user will then have to specify the student to be added using his/her NUSNET ID.
 </div>

 The following activity diagrams summarise what happens when a user executes the `show` command to show the performance analysis of a student, a group or the cohort in an assessment.
 In the case where the display is not presented successfully, an error message will be displayed with the reason.